daattali/daattali.github.io/projects.md

 ## Java games

 I have several cool Java games I wrote, but I currently don't have a way to host the applet online without paying way too much money to buy a certificate.
 I might find a way around that in the future.
-Update: I decided to bite the bullet and purchase a code-signing certificate for $100/year so that I will be able to host Java applets online.
-The process to get the certificate is length but I will put up my applets once it's done.

 ---